 The Huggate Poetry Bench is located close to the point where three dry valleys meet (Horse Dale, Holm Dale and Harper Dale), which are amongst the finest in the Wolds.
 Relaxing on the bench offers opportunity to experience the tranquillity of the landscape whilst enjoying wonderful views over the three valleys.
 Find out how it inspires you!

-Yorkshire Wolds Secret Art is a brand new initiative, with paintings and poetry in the landscape just waiting to be discovered using your mobile phone or tablet.
+Yorkshire Wolds Secret Art is a new initiative, with paintings and poetry in the landscape just waiting to be discovered using your mobile phone or tablet.
 This walk takes you to a very special Secret Art point, where the famous Yorkshire Poet Ian McMillan has recorded a poem unique to the superb location.
 You can listen to this on site when you open up the Secret art logo on your phone.
-You will need the Love Exploring app to discover this and over 30 other Secret Art points along the Yorkshire Wolds Way.
+You will need the Love Exploring app to discover this and other Secret Art trails along the Yorkshire Wolds Way.
 All the details you need for this are on www.yorkshirewoldssecretart.co.uk

 The Huggate Poetry Bench is one of six sculpted benches created as part of the WANDER art project, which was set up to install a variety of inspirational artworks along the Yorkshire Wolds Way.
 The bench near Huggate was designed by artist Angus Ross, with the wood springing out of the ground to represent the curves of the dales (or dry valleys) and the springs along the Yorkshire Wolds Way.
 The bench is carved with a poem by John Clark, which reads: